AutoPas/AutoPas/examples/md-flexible/README.md

 When given both, any command line options will overwrite their YAML counterparts.

+The keywords for the YAML file are the same as for the command line input.
+However, since there are options that can only be defined through the YAML file there is also the file `input/ALLOptions.yaml` to be used as a reference.

+### Output

+* After every execution, a configuration YAML file is generated.
+It is possible to use this file as input for a new simulation.

+* You can generate vtk output by providing a vtk-filename (see help for details).

 ### Checkpoints

 MD-Flexible can be initialized through a previously written VTK file.
-Please use only VTK files written by MD-Flexible since the parsing is rather simple.
+Please use only VTK files written by MD-Flexible since the parsing is rather strict.
 The VTK file only contains Information about all particles positions, velocities, forces and typeIDs.
 All other options, especially the simulation box size and particle properties (still) need to be set through a YAML file.